 Department of Transport

 BUSK has also been called to give evidence to the School Transport Committee at the House of Commons, at the National Assembly for Wales for its Learner Travel Measures and took part in a European Study into the safety of children in transit following a meeting with Neil Kinnock the then Transport Commissioner.
-In more recent years BUSK has been invited to attend Stormont in Belfast to give expert advice on improving safety standards on school transport to the First Minister and other relevant bodies.
+In more recent years BUSK has been invited to attend Stormont in Belfast twice, to give expert advice on improving safety standards on school transport to the First Minister and other relevant bodies.

 Over the years BUSK has written many transport policy documents for schools and hand books for the industry and produced resource materials for use in schools and by the bus and coach industry.
 It was BUSK that first introduced emergency evacuation drills of buses and coaches as far back as 1994.
 Now it is common to see transport operators using this type of training as part of the CPC course work for drivers.

 In February 2013 BUSK launched Benchmark, the UK’s first and only completely independent star rating for the minibus and coach industry based on safety and legal compliance.
 In fact, the most recent national guidance for hiring a coach recommends using a Benchmark member.
 Schools, parents and the general public can now identify Benchmark members by the distinctive logo with green stars displayed on their fleet.
 Travelling with a Benchmark member means they will have been checked to ensure they meet BUSK’s high safety standards which is higher than the minimum legal requirements.